Best Opticomm fibre internet plans in October 2025

 Reaching the fastest speeds currently advertised for an Opticomm plan, ABB's Opticomm 1000/50 plan claims a massive 875Mbps during the evening hours.
 This mindboggling speed is enough internet for seven or more users with multiple devices, lag-free video calls and UHD/4K streaming.

-The only caveat here is that it comes with that premium ABB price tag, so if you think you need that Aussie level of service, this is the Opticomm 1000 plan we'd recommend.
+This current deal knocks AU$10 off the first six months, saving you AU$60 total in your first year.
+The only caveat here is that the plan comes with a premium ABB price tag, so if you think you need that Aussie level of service, this is the Opticomm 1000 plan we'd recommend.

 Opticomm FAQs